LegeBeker/bypass-paywalls-tampermonkey/README.md

 ### Troubleshooting
 * This extension works best alongside [uBlock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm).
-* If a site doesn't work try turning off uBlock and refreshing.
+* If a site doesn't work, try turning off uBlock and refreshing.
+Also try reinstalling the extension.
 * Make sure the site is checked under Options (on macOS sometimes the sites are unselected).
+* Make sure you're running the last version of Bypass Paywalls.
+* If none of these work, you can submit an issue [here](https://github.com/iamadamdev/bypass-paywalls-chrome/issues).

 ### Pull Requests
 * PRs are welcome.